 Eton Park Junior; a de Ferrers Trust Academy

-The curriculum is rich with knowledge based facts that are progressively taught.
-We place an emphasis on developing the skills our pupils need for future learning, including resilience, growth mindset and perseverance.
-The strengths of our curriculum are that we identify and promote subject specific vocabulary, equip our pupils to build links and enhance their learning across other subjects.
+Our curriculum is rich with knowledge-based facts that are progressively taught.
+We place an emphasis on developing the attributes our pupils need for future learning, including resilience, growth mind set and perseverance.
+The strengths of our curriculum are that we identify and promote progressive subject specific vocabulary in a talk rich curriculum with themes that equip our pupils to build links and enhance their learning across other subjects.
 We empower children with skills and knowledge that are not practised within the home environment.

-All subjects are explicitly timetabled throughout the week, topic themes are used to deliver cross curricular knowledge and skills.
+Our curriculum is mapped carefully and delivered in subject specific or cross curricular lessons to facilitate optimal learning of the knowledge and skills.
 Religious Education and PSHE are highly valued at Eton Park as we recognise the importance of developing the moral and social skills of our children with particular regard to their emotional health and wellbeing.

-Our Long Term Curriculum Overview can be viewed by clicking on the attachment at the bottom of this page.
-To view the timetable, curriculum map and homework map for your child's year group, please click on the correct tab on the green panel to the right hand side of this page.
+To view the curriculum map, sticky knowledge mat and homework map for your child's year group, please click on the correct tab on the green panel to the right hand side of this page.